 Bread is generally a good place for any types of fungi to grow due to its nutritious nature, especially the fermented ones.
 The most common types of yellow mold on bread is Aspergillum.
 This mold has a fuzzy looks, often located both inside and top of the bread.
 It sometimes give more than one color.
 The smell of your bread will change once the bigger colony is established.

 Other locations where yellow mold often grow is compost heaps, mulch, and grass clipping.
 Yellow mold on mulch almost looks like animal vomit or feces due to its slimy and yellowish looks.
 While the looks do not give a good impression, it is actually quite harmless for both plants and humans.
 You can simply rake it if you dislike the looks of it.

-Bathroom is another common place for yellow mold to grow due to its damp nature.
-Bathroom often have many residue of dirt, shampoo, and soap, which are obviously a good source of nutrition for mold, including yellow mold.
-Yellow mold in shower often appears near the sink, curtain, walls, vent, faucet, and even the floor and walls.
+The bathroom is another common place for yellow mold to grow due to its damp nature.
+The bathroom often have many residue of dirt, shampoo, and soap, which are obviously a good source of nutrition for mold, including yellow mold.
+Yellow mold in the shower often appears near the sink, curtain, walls, vent, faucet, and even the floor and walls.
 You need to use some cleaning agents with anti-mold ingredients to get rid of them.